Casimir-Onsager matrix for weakly driven processes: Introduction

-Finally, to see the consistency of our result, I analyze two paradigmatic examples that are theoretically well-studied and experimentally verified: the overdamped and underdamped white noise Brownian motion.
-I calculate then the Onsager matrices related to the drivings at the same rates of the stiffening and moving laser traps and verify that they are indeed positive-definite.
+To illustrate the consistency of our result, I analyze two paradigmatic examples that are theoretically well-studied and experimentally verified: the overdamped and underdamped white noise Brownian motion~\cite{seifert2012stochastic,tome2015stochastic}.
+I calculate then the Casimir-Onsager matrices related to the drivings at the same rates of the stiffening and moving laser traps and verify that they are indeed positive-definite.

+Finally, a final extension is made considering thermally isolated systems, where the heat bath is removed when the external parameters change.
+After discussing the main concerns of doing this, I present the time-averaged approach of the work presented in previous works to overcome the problems~\cite{naze2023adiabatic,naze2023quantum}.
+By measuring the energy variation of the system with this new observable, the natural timescale of the system is accessible, allowing an extension to the Casimir-Onsager coefficients where the approximation to near-to-equilibrium is doable.
+The calculation of the time-averaged Casimir-Onsager matrix of the harmonic oscillator is presented at the end as an example.